Sifortonzh/TgRentalBot/README.md

 # TgRentalBot – Docker Deployment Pack

-This pack contains production-ready files to run TgRentalBot with Docker on any VPS/VM.
+This pack contains production-ready files to run TgRentalBot with Docker on any VPS/VM or **your server(s)**.

 **Included**

 - `Dockerfile`
 - `docker-compose.yml`
 - `.env.example`